Louisiana Voodoo: Revivalist movements

 This revival was established through the efforts of several different groups.
-In 1990, the African American Miriam Chamani established the Voodoo Spiritual Temple in the French Quarter, which venerated deities from Haitian Vodou and Cuban Santería.
+In 1990, the African American Miriam Chamani established the Voodoo Spiritual Temple in New Orleans' French Quarter, which venerated deities from Haitian Vodou and Cuban Santería.
 A Ukrainian-Jewish American initiate of Haitian Vodou, Sallie Ann Glassman, launched another group, La Source Ancienne, in the Bywater neighborhood; she also operated the Island of Salvation Botanica store.
 The most publicly prominent of the new Voodoo practitioners was Ava Kay Jones, a Louisiana Creole woman who had been initiated into both Haitian Vodou and Orisha-Vodu, a U.S.-based derivative of Santería.

-These groups sought to promote understanding of their religion through websites, newsletters, and workshops.
-Long noted that the "Voodoo revival" of the late 20th century had attracted many "well-educated" and middle-class Americans, both black and white.
+These revivalists promoted their religion through websites, newsletters, and workshops.
+Long noted that the "Voodoo revival" had attracted many "well-educated" and middle-class Americans, both black and white.
 Glassman's group has been described as having a white-majority membership.

 In popular culture

-Sensationalist portrayals of Voodoo have been featured in a range of films and popular novels.
+Sensationalist portrayals of Voodoo have featured in a range of films and popular novels.
 The 1987 film Angel Heart connected Louisiana Voodoo with Satanism; the 2004 film The Skeleton Key evoked many older stereotypes although made greater reference to the actual practices of Louisiana Voodoo.
-The 2009 Disney film The Princess and the Frog, which is set in New Orleans, depicted the character of Mama Odie as a practitioner of Vodou.
-Characters practicing Louisiana Voodoo were also incorporated into the 2013 U.S. television series American Horror Story: Coven, where they were described as a coven of witches active since the 17th century.
+The 2009 Disney film The Princess and the Frog, which is set in New Orleans, depicted the characters of Mama Odie and Doctor Facilier as practitioners of Voodoo, being used for good and evil respectively.
+Characters practicing Louisiana Voodoo were also incorporated into the 2013 U.S. television series American Horror Story: Coven.

-Voodoo has also influenced popular music, as seen in songs like Jimi Hendrix's "Voodoo Chile" and Colin James' "Voodoo Thing".
+Voodoo also influenced popular music, as seen in songs like Jimi Hendrix's "Voodoo Chile" and Colin James' "Voodoo Thing".
 The New Orleans singer Mac Rebennack took on the stage name of Dr. John after the 19th-century Voodoo practitioner and made heavy use of Voodoo terminology and aesthetics in his music; his first album, released in 1968, was titled Gris-Gris.